rishi-noob/soulsyncmain/README.md

 # SoulSync - A Campus Mental Health Companion

-This is a Next.js application built with Firebase Studio.

 ## Running Locally

 To run this project on your local machine, follow these steps: